lantz/install-onos/README.md

 # `install-onos`: ONOS Installation Test Scripts
 [![Build Status][6]][5]

-This set of scripts [tests the procedure to install ONOS][5] from the `onos*.tar.gz` archive.
+This set of scripts [tests the procedure to install ONOS][5] from an `onos*.tar.gz` archive.

 It does so by [building][1] ONOS master, [installing ONOS from the `.tar.gz`][2],